gaycodegal/SyncCore/README.md

 # SyncCore
-- A One-Page library combined with UI and data control.
+- A one-page library combined with UI and data control.

 Currently this is just a specification and goals document.
 Code will be uploaded as the project matures.